Top FAQs About Income-Driven Repayment Plans

 Defaulted loans are not eligible for any IDR plans.
 Learn how to get out of default.

-While Direct PLUS Loans for parents and Federal Family Education Loan (FFEL) Program PLUS Loans for parents are not eligible for any of the IDR plans, parent PLUS loan borrowers do have the option to consolidate their Direct PLUS Loans and FFEL PLUS Loans into a Direct Consolidation Loan.
+While Direct PLUS Loans for parents and Federal Family Education Loan (FFEL) Program PLUS Loans for parents are not eligible for any of the IDR plans, parent PLUS loan borrowers do have the option to consolidate their Direct PLUS Loans and PLUS Loans from the FFEL Program into a Direct Consolidation Loan.
 Doing so would make them eligible for the ICR Plan.

 3